Home and Other Big, Fat Lies Jill Wolfson

-My first draft of What I Call Life was almost 350 pages long.
-"Cut it down!" said my editor, so I did.
-I'm very happy that the publisher had the job of writing the synopsis and not me.
+I’m very happy that my editor had the job of writing the synopsis of this book and not me.
 I mean, how do you tell an entire story covering four generations in only a few paragraphs?
-It's an interesting writing exercise.
+It’s an interesting writing exercise.
 You should try it sometime.
-I think these two paragraphs actually do a pretty good job of summing up the tale.
+I think these two paragraphs actually do a pretty good job of summing up the tale:

 Cal Lavender is perfectly happy living her anonymous life, even if she does have to play mother to her own mother a whole lot more than an eleven year old should have to do.
 But when Cal's mother has one of her "unfortunate episodes" in the middle of the public library, she is whisked off by the authorities, and Cal is escorted to a seat in the back of a police car.